-- 1. Did the entitlement solicit citizen participation in the CAPER preparation process?
+- D. Citizen Participation - 1.
+Did the entitlement solicit citizen participation in the CAPER preparation process?
 Response: Yes.
-CR 40 and Appendix - Did the entitlement take any affirmative steps to solicit participation in the CAPER preparation process from protected classes including racial, ethnic, and religious minorities, families with children, and persons with disabilities? - Response: Yes.
-CR 40 and Appendix - Describe affirmative steps to solicit participation, name the participation, name the participant organizations, input received, and whether it was considered and the outcome of the comments.
+CR - 40 and Appendix - Did the entitlement take any affirmative steps to solicit participation in the CAPER preparation process from protected classes including racial, ethnic, and religious minorities, families with children, and persons with disabilities?

 Response: Yes.
+CR - 40 and Appendix

-CR - 40 and Appendix - 2.
-Does the entitlement indicate that notices concerning community meetings and comments were made to the Limited English Proficient (LEP) population in languages other than English, and that notice was distributed in ways to reach that population? - Response: Yes.
-CR 40 and Appendix - 3.
+- Describe affirmative steps to solicit participation, name the participation, name the participant organizations, input received, and whether it was considered and the outcome of the comments.
+Response: Yes.
+CR - 40 and Appendix - Does the entitlement indicate that notices concerning community meetings and comments were made to the Limited English Proficient (LEP) population in languages other than English, and that notice was distributed in ways to reach that population?
+Response: Yes.
+CR - 40 and Appendix - 3.
 Are the notices submitted with the CAPER? - Does the entitlement indicate that notices concerning community meetings and comments were made to persons with disabilities in alternative formats, when needed?
 Response: Yes, provided in the Appendix.
 To allow the public to comment on planning documents, such as the performance report, the City of Houston will publish notice in one or more newspapers of general circulation that its Draft CAPER is available for review.
 The notice will be available in English and may also be available in Spanish and other languages, as feasible.
 The notice will detail locations where the entire Draft CAPER will be made available for review.
 The Citizen Participation Plan indicates that consolidated planning documents (including the CAPER) will be made available in alternate formats, upon request.
 We have indicated this on our webpage where these documents reside, as well.
 Documents may also be translated into alternate languages, upon request.
-Notices will be available in English and may also be available in Spanish and other languages, as feasible.
-Public hearings and public meeting notices are posted on the bulletin board at City Hall, readily accessible to the general public at least three (3) days (72 hours) prior to the meeting date, in accordance to the Texas Open Meetings Act.
+Notices will be available in English and may also be available in English and may also be available in Spanish and other languages, as feasible.
+Public hearings and public meeting notices are posted on the bulletin board at City Hall, readily accessible to the general public at least three (3) days (72 hours) prior to the meeting date, in accordance to the Texas Open Meetings Act. - E. Fair Housing - 1.
+What activities reported in the CAPER address the impediments identified in the AI?
+Response: Yes.
+See chart on next page.